Skip to main content

 -u YOUR_API_KEY:x

 The parameters to_country and to_postal_code represent your customer's location.
 All other data is inferred from your account's default configuration (that's why configuring your account is so important!).
-You don't even need to specify any amount, as you may prefer to do the calculation on your own once you get the correct tax_rate.

 Now, depending on your account's configuration you may get very different responses!
-In this case we a response that contains "name": "Sales tax" and "rate": 8.875, which corresponds to "city": "NEW YORK".
+In this case we got a response that contains "name": "Sales tax" and "rate": 8.875, which corresponds to "city": "NEW YORK".

 Here's the full response based on our Sandbox configuration: